nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_hwmv2.rst

 * Support for advanced use cases with :ref:`zephyr:sysbuild`.
 * Removal of all existing arbitrary and inconsistent uses of Kconfig and folder names.

-For more information about the rationale, development, and concepts behind the new model, see the `Zephyr original issue <Zephyr issue #51831>`_, the `Zephyr original Pull Request <Zephyr pull request #50305>`_,.
+For more information about the rationale, development, and concepts behind the new model, see the following links:

+* Zephyr original issue: `Zephyr issue #51831`_
+* Zephyr original pull request: `Zephyr pull request #50305`_

-For the complete set of changes introduced, consult the `hardware model v2 commit <Zephyr commit 8dc3f8>`_.
+For the complete set of changes introduced, consult the hardware model v2 commit: `Zephyr commit 8dc3f8`_.

 Some non-critical features, enhancements, and improvements of the new hardware model are still in development.
-Check the `Zephyr hardware model v2 enhancements issue <Zephyr issue #69546>`_ for a complete list.
+Check the Zephyr hardware model v2 enhancements issue (`Zephyr issue #69546`_) for a complete list.

 Out-of-tree boards
 ******************